Wheel Removal and Installation

 The quick release is fitted with two conical shaped springs.
 The small end of the spring faces the axle, and the large end faces outward.
 These springs make the wheel easier to install.
 If one or both springs become twisted or damaged they may be removed.
 The springs serve no purpose once the wheel is tight on the bike.

 So called “open cam” skewers may require more tension from the skewer.
 These skewer levers have the cam mechanism exposed, and should be lubricated often.
 Always check with skewer manufacturer for specific procedures.

 Bicycles using disc brakes at the hub need special attention to skewer use.
 Rim brake systems (Dual Pivot, Linear Pull, Cantilever, Sidepull, etc.) tend not to apply significant pressure on the axle.
 Disc brake systems are mounted on the fork and apply a load on the rotor, which is attached to the hub.
 There is an outward load on the hub axle that tends to push the axle out of the dropout.

 It is especially critical the skewer be properly and fully secure on disc brake systems.

-Wheels may also be held on with a nut.
-The rear dropouts may also have a derailleur hanger that bolts to the dropout.
+Rear dropouts on solid axle systems may also have a derailleur hanger that bolts to the dropout.
 There should be a bolt and nut that holds the hanger to the frame.
-The wheel installs over hanger bracket.
+The wheel installs over the hanger bracket.
 The axle should extend to the back of this bracket.
 However, the left side axle will appear not to sit at the back of the dropout.
 This is because the right side is displaced forward by the hanger bracket.
 Center the wheel and fully secure nuts.